salesking/salesking_php_sdk/README.markdown

 Developers need to register an app to get oauth credentials(key+secret).
 Apps are initally only visible to the creator and if you know the app url.
 If you have a great app please contact the SalesKing team to relase it for all users.

 ## Tests

-Run the test with PHPUnit:
+Run all tests with PHPUnit:

     phpunit tests

 No PHP Unit?
 [See install Guide for Ubuntu](http://dev.blog.salesking.eu/coding/how-to-run-phpunit-tests-on-ubuntu/)

+Run a single testfile

+    phpunit --colors tests/SaleskingCollectionTest.php

+Run a group(or single method) of tests (see @group markup in each test-function comments)

+    phpunit --colors --group live-invoice tests

+### Test against a real SalesKing account.

+Copy and edit tests/test_config.php.default
-We also have test running against a real SalesKing account.
-Those are skipped if no test_config.php file is found
+Those live tests are skipped if no tests/test_config.php file is found or if the login data is invalid.

 Copyright (c) 2012 David Jardin, released under the MIT license